Oberonia attenuata

-Oberonia attenuata, commonly known as the Mossman fairy orchid, is a plant in the orchid family and is a small epiphyte.
+Oberonia attenuata, commonly known as Mossman fairy orchid, is a plant in the orchid family and is a small epiphyte.
 It has between four and seven leaves in a fan-like arrangement and large numbers of tiny reddish brown flowers on a pendulous flowering stem.
 It is only known from Mossman Gorge.
 The species was first formally described in 1960 but no further observations of the species were made, and it was presumed extinct until 2015.